Anxiety Therapist For Online Therapy

 You can usually ask your primary care provider for a referral to a mental health specialist.
 Or, if you know friends who have worked with a therapist for anxiety in the past, you might consider asking for a recommendation.
 Knowing someone else has had a positive experience can be valuable; however, note that you might not be able to see someone who is already actively working with a close family or partner due to ethical reasons.

-What to do if your therapist is not the right fit
+Coping when your anxiety therapist is not the right fit

 Below are a few types of therapy commonly utilized for anxiety disorders and other mental health concerns.
 Understanding a bit about each type could help you make an informed decision on the therapy modality you'd like to request from your therapist.